BGANZ 2025 Program

 Weaving new science through historic botanic garden fabric

-Plant Health Australia’s Role in the Biosecurity Partnership Between Government and Industry
+Plant Health Australia’s role in the biosecurity partnership between Government and industry

-Sarah Corcoran, Plant Health Australia
+Sarah Corcoran, Plant Health Australia, ACT, Australia

-Event Horticulture: experiences and learnings to share from Adelaide Botanic Garden
+Event horticulture: experiences and learnings to share from Adelaide Botanic Garden

-Leonie Scriven, Botanic Gardens & State Herbarium
+Dr Leonie Scriven, Botanic Gardens & State Herbarium, SA, Australia

 1120-1140

-With kids, for kids, by kids: Refreshing the Children's Garden storytelling at Royal Botanic Gardens Melbourne
+With kids, for kids, by kids: refreshing the Children's Garden storytelling at Royal Botanic Gardens Melbourne

-Sally McPhee, Royal Botanic Gardens Victoria
+Sally McPhee, Royal Botanic Gardens Victoria, VIC, Australia

 1140-1200